at a glance – our gender pay gap

 However, women at the Epilepsy Society are also well represented in our middle and senior management teams.
 And our median gender pay gap reflects the composition of our staff.

 |Mean pay gap||-7.16%|

 |Median pay gap||-15.48%|

 No bonus data to report as the Society does not operate a bonus scheme.

 The proportion of males/females in each quartile pay band is as follows:

 |Lower middle quartile (25-50%)||Lower quartile (0-25%)|

 To summarise, as an organisation, Epilepsy Society does not have any concerns with our gender pay gap as evidenced by the data.
-However, we hope that we will be able to attract more men to apply for roles at the charity in the future.
+Our data is reflective of the fact that we, like many care providers, employ significantly more women than men.

-We aim for diversity in the pool of candidates applying for roles with the charity and merit to be decisive in the selection decision.
-We shall continue with our commitment to ensuring that we recruit, select and remunerate all roles according to skills, knowledge, ability and experience as opposed to gender.
+We aim for diversity in the pool of candidates applying for roles with the charity.
+We shall continue with our commitment to ensuring that we recruit, select and remunerate all roles according to skills, knowledge, ability and experience as opposed to gender or other protected characteristic.

-I confirm that the data reported is accurate to the best of my knowledge.
+I confirm that the data reported is accurate and to the best of my knowledge.